microsoft/code-with-engineering-playbook/docs/ui-ux/README.md

 1. Persona: A user that requires an audio-aide for browsing the web since they cannot see.

    Story: I start by accessing the application in my browser and with my audio-aide enabled.
 I am immediately focussed on the authentication form and enter my corporate information.
-Once I land on the main page, I'm focussed on the search box.
+Once I land on the main page, I'm focused on the search box.
 I tab to the image list and use my aide to listen to the first 10 images displayed.
 I tab back to the search box and type "dog".
 I then tab to the image list against and listen to the list of images, now all returning some form of my search "dog".

 User stories help you and your team understand application and feature requirements.
 In application design, the user drives the features.
 By completely understanding your user, you in turn can completely understand what you need to build.